-According to the Energy Performance Certificate (EPC) (asset-based rating), the energy consumption of the building is 156.5 kWh/m2.
+According to the Energy Performance Certificate (EPC) (asset-based rating), the energy consumption of the building is 156.5 kWh/m^2 .
 The certification was issued in accordance with the German national legislation (ENEV), which was based on the DIN 18599 series of standards for the assessment of buildings.

-Cleopa's pilot SRI score has been assessed using Method B according to the technical study commissioned by DG Energy.
-Figure 47 and Figure 48 present the scores it achieves in the various domains and the impact of its operation on the occupants, as well as other factors (energy saving, flexibility, etc.).
+CS2 pilot SRI score has been assessed using Method B according to the technical study commissioned by DG Energy.
+Figure 49 and Figure 50 the scores it achieves in the various domains and the impact of its operation on the occupants, as well as other factors (energy saving, flexibility, etc.).
 The Energy Performance Certificate of the building (Asset rating) is considered satisfactory (156.5 kWh/m2) whereas the SRI score is considered low (17%).